bluebindu/lighter-2/README.md

 # Using

 Lighter can be operated through its gRPC client interface.
-A CLI with bash completion support is also available for maintenance and testing.
+A CLI with bash and zsh completion support is also available for maintenance and testing.

 The `lighter.proto` defines the structure for the data to be serialized and can be found [here](/lighter/lighter.proto).